dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 	- Use the failures to discover nuance and guide the implementation details.
 	- Run the analyzer against `dotnet/roslyn` [instruction](#Testing-against-the-Roslyn-repo), and with `dotnet/aspnetcore` if feasable.
 	- Review each of the failures in those repositories and determine the course of action for each.
-- Document for review: severity, default, categorization, numbering, titles, messages, and descriptions..
+- Document for review: severity, default, categorization, numbering, titles, messages, and descriptions.
 - Document for review: matching and non-matching scenarios, including any discovered nuance.
 - Document for the new analyzer and rules on [MicrosoftDocs](https://github.com/microsoftDocs/visualstudio-docs-pr/). (need permission, [instructions](#Adding-documentation-for-new-CA-rules)).
 Documentation PR must be submitted within **ONE WEEK** of the rule implementation being merged.
 - PR merged into `dotnet/roslyn-analyzers`.